-Architecting the human to human interface
+Architecting the human interface

 When was the last time you needed to buy a new PC?
 Two years ago?
 Three years ago?
 The last PC I built was in 2009.
 I had to upgrade because I pushed the previous one I built to the limit and that was in 2004.
 A 2009 desktop is old in computer years, but not so much in processing power.
 It maybe true that there are a zillion new processors out in the market and their benchmark show exponential improvement.
 But to me benchmarking is just a marketing gimmick.
 PC sales are plunging but they are the wrong indicator to determine the advancement of the technology.
 The reason we are not buying PCs anymore is because those we have are already pretty amazing.

 There are a lot of tools I built throughout the years and it was very hard to watch them die (or get neglected).
 I once posted a new project on reddit and received a lot of good feedback.
 The comments that gave me most hope were the ones that said: If you add _X_ and _Y_ features I will definitely pay for it.